MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-C-Benefits-Beneficiary-Protections/section-423.100.md

 (3) Do not include administrative costs incurred by the Part D plan in the operation of the Part D benefit, including systems costs for interfacing with pharmacies.

-*Exempted beneficiary* means with respect to a drug management program, an enrollee who -
+*Exempted beneficiary* means with respect to a drug management program, an enrollee who—

 (1) Has elected to receive hospice care or is receiving palliative or end-of-life care;